Back to blog

 Raised $2M seed.
 5 employees, planning to grow to 15.
 Targeting Southeast Asian markets.

-Best choice: Singapore.
-The investor expects a Singapore entity.
-SUTE keeps effective tax around 4% for early years.
-Employment framework is clear.
-The founder gets an EP or EntrePass.
-It's the default for a reason.
+Commonly chosen: Singapore.
+The cap-table jurisdiction investors typically expect.
+SUTE keeps effective tax around 4% for early years; the employment framework is clear; the founder typically holds an EP or EntrePass.

 Scenario 3: Dev Agency, 3 Founders, All Remote